ryanwomack/crab/content/_index.md

 Since 2013, I serve as **Data Librarian** for the New Brunswick Libraries, part of [Rutgers University Libraries](https://www.libraries.rutgers.edu/).
-Prior to this, I was Data and Economics Librarian, and prior to that, Business and Economics Librarian.
+Prior to this, I was *Data and Economics Librarian*, and prior to that, *Business and Economics Librarian*.
 Since 1999, I have been a member of the library faculty of [Rutgers University-New Brunswick](https://newbrunswick.rutgers.edu/).
 I was granted tenure and promoted to the rank of Librarian II in 2005.
 In 2019, I was promoted to the rank of **Librarian I** (equivalent to Full